com-nilportugues/java-json-schema/README.md

-JJSchema
+JsonSchema
 ===============

-A Java JSON Schema and Hyper-Schema generator.
-Currently, it is based on v4 draft.
+A Java JSON Schema and Hyper-Schema generator based on v4 draft.

 Latest Release
 ----------------